Writing Examples

 Digital Stories

-Out of the 800+ stories I have written for KEYT News Channel 3-12, my four favorite stories are attached below.
+Of the 1000+ stories I wrote for KEYT, my four favorite stories are attached below.

 “Santa Barbara County reflects on 15th anniversary of 2008 Montecito Tea Fire," published on Nov.
 13, 2023.
 This was a very special story I got to work on with the approval of my station's General Manager and EP.
 This day marked 15 years since one of the most destructive fires in Santa Barbara's history – the wildfire that took my childhood home.
 I was so lucky and proud to be able to put this story together in the job that I love, and show it to the community who gave so much to me and my family 15 years ago and every day since.
 I wrote, filmed, edited and produced both the written and broadcast piece here.